bamason2/ttc066-module/docs/notes/Section_7.md

 ### Eigenvector / Eigenvalue (mode) analysis of Linear Systems

-The following is largely a repeat of some material we saw earlier, in [Section 6]({{ site.url }}/ttc066-module/notes/Section_6.html).
-It is included here as a reminder.
+The following is largely a repeat of some material we saw earlier, in [Section 6]({{ site.url }}/ttc066-module/notes/Section_6.html), it is included here as a reminder.
+Note that whilst this is drawn as longitudenal translation, for a driveline translation will be rotational.
+Note $\theta$ is used not $\x$.

 #### Derivation of a state-space form